yahya94812/DevOps/README.md

 # DevOps
-This repo contains basics of DevOps
+This repo contains the basics of DevOps